Brexit, the EU and … um … Youtube?

-- I go mad when I hear people make arguments in favour of meritocracy that completely ignore the impossibility of establishing such a system if it is not first built on the foundations of an equal world where everyone has equal opportunity to advance and contribute to the world.
+- I go mad when I hear people make arguments in favour of meritocracy.
+They completely ignore the impossibility of building such a system on the foundations of an unequal world.
+First let’s make this a world where everyone has an equal opportunity to contribute all they can.
+Then talk to me about meritocracies, if you still feel the need.
 We each have something different to contribute.
 We are not the same but we are all equal.
-In fairness though it’s not clear that Richard Dawkins is making an argument for the establishment of some elite ruling class.
+In fairness though I don’t think Richard Dawkins is making an argument for the establishment of some elite ruling class.
 He seems more to be lamenting Brexit and Donald Trump than anything else really.
-And yes I clicked on the video with full intentions of giving out about the notion of a meritocracy.
+But yes I clicked on the video with full intentions of ranting about the notion of a meritocracy.

 - If I hear one more English person complain about referendums and say that having people directly vote on issues is not good for democracy I’m going to invent a time machine, travel back, grab a bunch of the Levellers, bring them back with me, fill them in on what’s been going on and … just sit back and watch what happens… If you have a constitution referendums are a great way of democratically endorsing and updating those documents.
 And the treaties of the EU amount to constitutions for the EU.

 - I am very pro the EU.
 I am an enthusiastic supporter of the European project.
 But that doesn’t blind me to the fact that there are valid reasons for voting to leave.
-Nor does it mean I cannot understand why citizens of the world’s fifth or sixth largest economy might use their vote as a protest against the status quo.
+Or that I can’t understand why people might use their vote as a protest against the status quo.
 It seems like a growing number of EU citizens feel disconnected from the politics of the EU.
-I wanted to offer some reasons for why this is happening and why making out that people who voted for Brexit are just thick and ill-informed isn’t fair.
+I wanted to offer some reasons for why this is happening.
+And why making out that people who voted for Brexit are just thick and ill-informed isn’t fair.

 So that’s a bit much to pack into a youtube comment – which no one is going to read.
 I actually love reading comments.
 I sometimes skip straight to the comments on articles.
 But I very rarely read long comments.
 And I certainly wouldn’t read a comment like the one I started writing.